Table of Contents[Hide][Show]

 It makes sense because humans have always gotten a lot of sun exposure throughout the warmer months — or all year long, depending on where you live.
 Our modern lifestyle has kept us from getting that normal amount of sun exposure.

-Having Fun in The Sun Isn’t Just For Kids
+Having Fun in the Sun Isn’t Just for Kids

 In the summertime, getting sun seems to happen more naturally –especially if you have a family.
-Besides the time spent out in the garden, there are family vacations, beach days, trips to the pool, county fairs, and plenty of other outdoor events.
+Besides the time spent out in the garden, there are family vacations, beach days, trips to the pool, sun bathing, county fairs, and plenty of other outdoor events.
 While it’s great to bring the kids to the beach or pool to get some sun, don’t forget to get some sunshine yourself!

 Many times, we mamas will sit back under the shade and read a book while our kids are soaking up their vitamin D. Mamas need vitamin D, too!
 A Swedish study even found that regular sun exposure helped women live longer.
 Another study found that frequent sun exposure could cut breast cancer risk in half!

-Vitamin D For Fertility
+Vitamin D for Fertility

 Optimizing vitamin D through sun exposure can also improve fertility.
 Low vitamin D levels increase the risk of infertility and poor pregnancy outcomes.
 Research shows vitamin D levels impact PCOS and endometriosis, two major causes of infertility in women.